Infixo/WWR-UITweaks/README.md

 - (0.11) Destinations changed notification uses colors to mark connected cities.

 ### Explorers (new columns)
 - Countries.
-Average city level, how many cities are not connected to any lines, (0.11) trusted company.
+  - Average city level, how many cities are not connected to any lines.
+  - (0.11) Trusted company / Where the next city will spawn in the Discover mode.
 - Cities.
   - Indirect capacity, biggest crowd, fulfillment, trust, buildings.
   - (0.2, 0.11) Filters and counters for city features and buildings.
-  - (0.3) Number of unfulfilled destinations.
+  - (0.3) Number of unfulfilled destinations / (0.11) Risk of triggering the timer in the Discover mode.
 - Lines.
   - Num of cities, total length, (0.10) quarter throughput, (0.4) evaluation flag.
   - (0.2) Search by Country.